 Forms of ID to Take When Traveling

 When planning a trip, the last thing you want to forget is your identification, not just your boarding pass.
-Bringing the right form of ID to the airport ensures you don't miss your plane and that you get through the tsa security checkpoints with minimum fuss.
-The Transportation Security Administration issues a detailed list of the allowed forms of identification and id requirements depending on where you are traveling to, your age and your U.S. residency status.
+But you might be wondering – “What ID do i need to fly domestic?” or “Can I use X ID to fly?”
+Bringing the right form of ID to the airport ensures you don't miss your plane and that you get through the TSA security checkpoints with minimum fuss.
+The Transportation Security Administration issues a detailed list of the allowed forms of identification and ID requirements depending on where you are traveling to, your age and your U.S. residency status.
+Here are some common FAQs about compliant cards and real ID enforcement so you can get through TSA precheck and check-in without any hassle.

 State Issued ID